AnthonyOKC/automation-and-the-minimum-wage/README.md

 The CPS data are a random sample of 4% of the real full data set, which has 70 million observations.
 The sample only has 2.8 million.
 So, estimates are far off that of the full sample and not statistically significant.
-For the actually full results, see the end of the real
+For the actual full results, see the end of the real
 paper:
 <https://anthonyfloresokc.myportfolio.com/raising-the-minimum-wage-slightly-increases-automation>